 Where parents are concerned about the risk of the child contracting COVID19, Senior leaders and/or PSA or the social worker will talk through these anxieties with the parent/carer following the advice set out by Public Health England.

-St Joseph's Catholic Primary School leaders will encourage our vulnerable children and young people to attend a school, including remotely if needed.
+St Joseph's Catholic Primary School leaders will encourage our vulnerable children to attend school.
+Those that don't will have access to remote learning that is equal to the learning they would receive in school.

 3. Attendance monitoring